mhumph/zenboard/README.md

 ### Mobile app

-Columns aren't a good fit for mobile.
+Task board columns aren't a good fit for mobile.
 We have a very different design for mobile but that's a story for another day ;)

 ### Auth, SaaS, etc

 To develop this Zenboard needs a contributor or sponsor.

-### Estimating TODO
+### Estimating

+Will not be supported.
+TODO: why.

 ### Reporting TODO

+Will not be supported.
+TODO: why.